Geometric lattice

 In the mathematics of matroids and lattices, a geometric lattice is a finite atomistic semimodular lattice, and a matroid lattice is an atomistic semimodular lattice without the assumption of finiteness.
-Geometric lattices and matroid lattices, respectively, form the lattices of flats of finite and infinite matroids, and every geometric or matroid lattice comes from a matroid in this way.
+Geometric lattices and matroid lattices, respectively, form the lattices of flats of finite, or finite and infinite, matroids, and every geometric or matroid lattice comes from a matroid in this way.

 Definition

 A lattice is a poset in which any two elements $x$ and $y$ have both a least upper bound, called the join or supremum, denoted by $x\vee y$, and a greatest lower bound, called the meet or infimum, denoted by $x\wedge y$.